adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 __💡 Access-control-allow-credentials__:

-By default, CORS does not include cookies in cross-origin requests.
+By default, CORS does not include cookies in requests which are not originated from the same origin.
 So there is another header that we have to add and that is `Access-control-Allow-Credentials` This lets the browser to allow the requested whitelisted domain to read the credentials like cookies, authorization headers, tokens or TLS client certificates.
 The client code *must* set the `withCredentials` property on the `XMLHttpRequest` to `true` in order to give permission.

 The server *must* respond with the `Access-Control-Allow-Credentials` header.
 Responding with this header to `true` means that the server allows cookies (or other user credentials) to be included in cross-origin requests.